HuggeK/golfTiles/README.md

 More suggestions welcome!

-# Help wanted!
+# Contributions
-I would need help in any of the following areas:
+Especial help wanted on the following areas:
-- [ ] Writing more on the process.lua to pick out what features could occur inside of a golf course facility.,
-- [ ] Writing a Maplibre GL style for the tiles.
+- [ ] Improving the Maplibre GL style.
 - [ ] Writing a basic course viewer using some web framework together with Maplibre GL JS.
 Especially interesting would be to consume the route=golf course data in the tiles to be able to chose as particular course and animate through it when the facility have more than one course.
-- [ ] Import golf features into PostGIS database,
+- [ ] Import golf features into PostGIS database, start working on the continuous update tileserver.
 - [ ] Generate features on the fly using this PostGIS database.
 - [ ] Serving tiles using this tileserver.
 - or if you have something else you want to help out with, just drop an issue or submit a pull request.

-You can start and look at the [tilemaker/process.lua](tilemaker/process.lua) for what keys and improve it by adding more keys and logic you can find inside of a [Tag:leisure=golf_course](https://wiki.openstreetmap.org/wiki/Tag:leisure%3Dgolf_course)
+You can start and look at the [tilemaker/process.lua](tilemaker/process.lua) for what keys and improve it by adding more keys and logic you can find inside of a [Tag:leisure=golf_course](https://wiki.openstreetmap.org/wiki/Tag:leisure%3Dgolf_course) Or if you just want to suggest a key to be added you can just suggest in the Discussion page of this repository with category: [New Keys](https://github.com/HuggeK/golfTiles/discussions/categories/new-keys).

 # Attribution:
 Using this code and style should be attributed to golfTiles.
 Tiles generated by the schema is attributed to "[golftiles.org](https://golftiles.org/).
-OpenStreetMap contributors". and link to openstreetmap.org/copyright and this repository.
-If you are using Maplibre Gl JS, it can fetch the attribution from the tiles themselves as defined in [tilemaker/config.json](tilemaker/config.json)
+OpenStreetMap contributors". and link to openstreetmap.org/copyright.
+If you are using Maplibre GL JS, it can fetch the attribution from the tiles themselves as defined in [tilemaker/config.json](tilemaker/config.json)

 # License: